kmortensenf/MiniProjectClient/README.md

 # MiniProjectClient

-Short description of the project

-Blackjack game ...

-Chat system ...
+This project is a client/server blackjack game combined with a chatroom feature.

 ## How to run the project?

 More detailed step-by-step of how to ...

-To run this project, you must either:

-- Launch both the singlePlayerClient/Server and Chat/ChatServer java files
-- Or launch the Batch (.bat) file from the Executables Client/Server folders
+To run this project download the latest release from both Client and Server repositories and either;

+Java files:

+1. Locate to the 'Final Client' and 'Final Server' folders found in the Client and Server repositories
+2. Inside these folders, the .java files are located for both the server/client and the blackjack/chatroom
+3. These .java files can then be executed.
+(Important note: Make sure to run the server files first, else the client cannot connect)

+Batch and jar files:

+1. Locate to the 'Executables Client' and 'Executables Server' folders found in the Client and Server repositories
+2. Inside these folders, are .jar files and .bat files.
+3. Start by running the serverRunner.bat file from 'Executables Server'
+4. Next run the singlePlayerRunner.bat file from 'Executables Client'
+5. You are now running both the server and client files and are free to both play and chat!

 ## UML Diagrams

-Can be found in 'UML Diagrams' folder in Client github
+Class diagram, Use Case diagram and Sequence diagram can be found in 'UML Diagrams' folder in Client github

 ## Communication Protocol